 The second song on my first 80’s playlist is “Tainted Love” by Soft Cell, an English duo (Marc Almond & David Ball).
 The song peaked at #8 in 1982, and still holds up today.
-“Always Something There To Remind Me” by Naked Eyes was another #8 hit, but in 1983.
+“Always Something There To Remind Me” by Naked Eyes was also a #8 hit, but in 1983.
 They actually had a second significant hit with “Promises Promises”, #11 that same year.

 A true one-hit wonder group was Devo.
 Those are not flower pots on their heads, but “Energy Domes” they designed to give them an odd sci-fi look, or as one member said “kind of like a Lego”.
 Their #14 hit is “Whip It”, which had a bizarre video.
 This one didn’t make any of my 80’s playlists.
 They get credit for finding a way to get noticed, but the novelty wears off quickly, and despite the lyric “Whip it good”, it’s not.